-- The robot has a cleanroom class 1000 rating. - The robot platform and outer arms have an IP67 rating. - The iX4-650H/800H robot base has an IP65 rating (with the optional cable sealing kit).
-The iX4-650HS/800HS robot has an IP66 rating. - A high level of surface coating adhesion prevents erosion during cleaning.
+- The robot has a cleanroom class 1000 rating. - The robot platform and outer arms have an IP67 rating. - The underside of the robot body has an IP65 rating. - A high level of surface coating adhesion prevents erosion during cleaning.

 The aluminum robot base and cover are coated with a Ethylene tetrafluoroethylene (ETFE) fluorine-based plastic, which will not flake off with repeated high-pressure washings.
 This coating is resistant to caustic and chlorinated agents, has strong adherence to the metal base to resist impact, and has a smooth finish that is easy to clean.